arcus/education_modules/sql_normalization/sql_normalization.md

 **Estimated time to completion:** @estimated_time

-**Pre-requisites**  Learners should have experience writing SQL code on single tables.
-If you have successfully used a "SELECT...
-FROM...
-WHERE" SQL statement on a single table, this is sufficient for this module.
-If you need to develop basic SQL fluency we recommend our module [SQL Basics](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/sql_basics/sql_basics.md).
+**Pre-requisites**  Learners should have experience working with data in tables.
+This could included working with .csv files, SQL databases, R data frames, REDCap instruments, or other ways that data can be collected in tables.

 **Learning Objectives**